Device > Setup > Content-ID

 Use these settings to specify the types of URLs that the firewall will track or log based on content type, such as application/pdf, application/soap+xml, application/xhtml+, text/html, text/plain, and text/xml.
 Container pages are set per virtual system, which you select from the

 Locationdrop-down.
-If a virtual system does not have an explicit container page defined, the default content types are used.
+If a virtual system does not have an explicit container page defined, the firewall uses the default content types.